jpt/OrcuttCoin/README.md

 NOTICE: We are mainly using v1.0.5 which is still p2p port 8133 and rpcport is 8232

-Zclassic v1.0.10-1
+OrcuttCoin v1.0.10-1

 NOTICE, the default ports have changed!
 The p2p port is now 8033 and rpcport is 8023

-What is Zclassic?
+What is OrcuttCoin?
 ----------------
-Zclassic is financial freedom.
+OrcuttCoin is financial freedom.

 Install
 -----------------